 ExxonMobil uses a systematic process for decommissioning offshore assets that varies depending on the type of structure and unique characteristics of a specific site.
 We evaluate potential decommissioning strategies based on a number of considerations including safety, environmental and social factors.
 When feasible, we pursue strategies that have the potential to provide continued benefits to communities and the environment.
 During the planning phase, we seek to incorporate lessons learned from other decommissioning projects as well as expert advice from interested parties.
 These parties may include fishing communities, environmental organizations and academia.

-In recognition of the unique challenges associated with offshore assets, we created an offshore decommissioning center of expertise (COE) in 2015.
-This COE is tasked with planning and managing the decommissioning of our offshore assets.
+Recognizing the unique challenges associated with offshore assets, ExxonMobil created an offshore decommissioning center of expertise in 2015 that is responsible for planning and managing the safe decommissioning of our offshore assets.

 An important element of ExxonMobil’s decommissioning strategy is rehabilitation.
 This is the process of safely repurposing assets that are no longer productive resources.
 Whenever possible, we look for opportunities to repurpose former ExxonMobil sites for environmental and societal benefits.
 We support science-based, cost-effective approaches to remediation that take into consideration the interests of various stakeholders.

 We are committed to the sustainable stewardship of surplus properties.
 ExxonMobil Environmental Services (EMES) — our global organization that provides guidance and supports the remediation and stewardship of surplus sites — has managed more than $6.6 billion of remediation work and returned more than 2,300 property parcels to beneficial end uses since 2008.
 In 2016, EMES monitored 5,600 active sites in more than 30 countries.

 Performance and initiatives